conacts/coldet/docs/BUSINESS_PLAN.md

 ## Debt Collection Agency - Strategic Market Entry Plan

-## Executive Summary

-**Mission Statement**: To establish a technology-driven debt collection agency that specializes in consumer credit card debt recovery, leveraging advanced analytics and ethical collection practices to achieve superior recovery rates while maintaining exceptional client relationships.

-**Business Concept**: We will launch a modern debt collection agency targeting the $32.8 billion global debt collection services market, which is projected to reach $40.31 billion by 2032 (CAGR 2.6%).
-Our initial focus on consumer credit card debt positions us in the largest and most accessible segment of this growing industry.

 **Key Success Factors**:

 -   **Stage 1 (Years 1-2)**: Consumer credit card debt collection with proven 20% industry recovery rates